naturewaves/Rthoptera/README.md

 for standard analysis of insect sounds.
-The package is intended to be used on high signal-to-noise recordings, helping researchers make standardized measurements and plots to support the scientific description of the “acoustic types”.We define “acoustic type” as the first description of the calling song of a species, which should be accompanied by a high-quality recording and ideally the voucher specimen identifier in the collection it was deposited.
-It offers functions for pre-processing, spectral and temporal analysis, as well as several interactive and static visualizations.
+The package is intended to be used on high signal-to-noise recordings, helping researchers make standardized measurements and plots to support the scientific description of the “acoustic types”.
+We define “acoustic type” as the first description of the calling song of a species, which should be accompanied by a high-quality recording and ideally the voucher specimen identifier in the collection it was deposited.
+For the convenience of users, we have included functions for pre-processing audio files, which are already available in other packages (e.g., *tuneR*, *seewave*), but here they are interactive.
+Most of the plotting functions are based on the *seewave* package, with the added benefit of presets and automatic parameter selection (e.g., window length for the spectrograms) to ensure clarity in any recording.
+Most of these plots also have interactive versions which can be saved as HTML documents.

 ## Pre-processing

-The package offers several pre-processing tools that allow you to handle audio files before performing detailed analysis:
+We encourage new users to see the “Preprocessing” vignette for guidance on how and when to use these tools.

 - **Import**: Browse your local data to import audio files (WAV) as Wave objects into R. During this process, the waveform is centered to zero